bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Isolate the part that counts the number of frames per second</h4>

-We need to add a small initFPS function for creating the <div> that displays the FPS value... this function will be called from the GF.start() method.
+We need to add a small initFPS function for creating the &lt;div&gt; that displays the FPS value... this function will be called from the GF.start() method.
 There was code in this start method that has been moved into the initFPS function we created and added into